sex with adhd

 In a somewhat confusing dichotomy, those with ADHD are often overly sensitive to emotional responses like praise, rejection, or stress, but they’re often touted as being into BDSM.
 This doesn’t apply to everyone with ADHD, though.
 On the opposite end of the spectrum, ADHD can occasionally have another side effect: an extreme sensitivity to certain physical and sexual sensations.

 Lots of people with ADHD say they’ve found novelty, excitement or a sense of release and comfort in BDSM practices.
-For some folks with this mental health challenge, engaging in – for example – bondage while playing the role of the submissive partner can allow them to finally relax and stop over-thinking every single moment.
+For some folks with this form of neurodiversity, engaging in – for example – bondage while playing the role of the submissive partner can allow them to finally relax and stop over-thinking every single moment.
 Similarly, delighting in sensory experiences like spanking or wearing a blindfold can help them focus during sex and add something unique beyond the same ol’ in-and-out.

 For others, however, kinky stuff like bondage rope, spanking, or anal sex can overwhelm their senses in a negative way, leading to feelings of overall severe discomfort, physical pain, and mental trauma.